HoMuChen/simple-work-queues/README.md

 const { Producer } = require('simple-work-queues');
 const { fn1, fn2 } = require('./tasks'); // import functions from whereever you want

-const producer(config); // config is the same with the one in worker.js
+const producer = Producer(config); // config is the same with the one in worker.js

 producer.delay(fn1)(); //wrap your function and call it whenever u want producer.delay(fn2)();